 Edublox Multisensory Cognitive Training Programs

-Fundamental solutions for dyslexia & learning disabilities
+Fundamental solutions to dyslexia & learning disabilities

 Researchers examined 55 English-speaking children aged 10-16 with a wide range of reading abilities.
 Half of these children had been diagnosed with dyslexia.
 The researchers created a simple formula to calculate the difference between the reading abilities and decoding skills of the participants.
 The participants were scanned with an MRI.
 The researchers then compared the mapped images of the participants’ brains with their reading skill results.